vikassri/vikassri.github.io/_posts/2023-06-30-HuggingFace-Gradio.md

 Above model will be downloaded into the ~/.cache folder by default, HF will use the model from this cache dirctory.

 ## Usage
-Here is the sample python code for
+Here is the sample python code for running the model with gradio.

 ```python
 from langchain.llms import HuggingFacePipeline